Wesorts

-We-Sorts (also Wesorts) is a name for a group of Native Americans in Maryland who are from the Piscataway tribe.
+Wesorts (also We-Sorts) is a name for a group of Native Americans in Maryland who are from the Piscataway tribe.
 It is regarded as derogatory and a pejorative by some, and rarely used by the current younger generation.
 The Piscataway were powerful at the time of European encounter.
-Many individuals with the surnames Proctor, Newman, Wright, Savoy, Queen, Butler, Thompson, Swann, Gray, and Harley claim that Native heritage.
-Many are notably of a mixed race between black, white and Native American.
+Many individuals with the surnames Proctor, Newman, Savoy, Queen (name), Butler, Thompson, Swann, Gray, and Harley claim that Native heritage.
+Many are notably of a mixed-race between black, white, and Native American.
 "Some members of the Piscataway Indian groups now consider the name Wesort derogatory."
 Historian Frank Sweet lists "Wesorts" as among a group of "derogatory epithets given by mainstream society, not self-labels".
-However, "Wesort" is listed as a self-identified "Other race" on the 2000 United States Census.
+However, "Wesort" is listed as a self-identified "Other race" on the 2000 United States census.

-In the early 1930s, weekend-farmer Alice Ferguson noticed that people were finding small artifacts in her fields and decided to do some digging around, according to newspaper reports.
+In the early 1930s, weekend-farmer Alice Ferguson noticed that people were finding small artifacts in her fields in Accokeek, Maryland and decided to do some digging around, according to newspaper reports.
 Between 1935 and 1939, she uncovered at least five mass-burial pits containing the 300-year-old remains of about 500 Piscataway people.
 Over the years, she gave most of the remains, the bones from about 467 individuals, to the Smithsonian Institution.
 She called the trust to come pick up what was left—the very partial remains of 36 individuals—said Hughes.
 The trust has determined that the remains are of Piscataway people.
 Alice and Henry Ferguson wrote and the Alice Ferguson Foundation published The Piscataway Indians of Southern Maryland in 1960.
 State officials say that most of the about 25,000 Native Americans who live in Maryland are Piscataway.